b-ouinten/Role_playing_game/README.md

 Concerning the five fighters the opponents are chosen randomly but the human fighter is prompt to choose his opponent.

-You'll be prompted to choose the number of turns.
+You'll be prompted to choose the number of turns also.

 #### It is implemented under OOP paradigm.